quicwg/ops-drafts/draft-ietf-quic-manageability.md

 application performance or incentivize endpoints to send very frequent keep-alive packets.

-The recommendation is therefore that even when lower state timeouts are used for other UDP traffic, to use a state tiemout of at least two minutes ought to be used for QUIC traffic.
+The recommendation is therefore that, even when lower state timeouts are used for other UDP traffic, a state timeout of at least two minutes ought to be used for QUIC traffic.

 If state is removed too early, this could lead to black-holing of incoming